ptomulik/testmd/md/README.md

 #### In `/usr/local/bin`

--   scripts which may be used as container\'s command:
+  - scripts which may be used as container's command:
       - `sami-autobuild` - builds documentation continuously (watches source directory for changes),
       - `sami-autoserve` - builds documentation continuously and runs http server,
       - `sami-build` - builds documentation once and exits,
       - `sami-serve` - builds source once and starts http server,
   - other files
       - `sami-defaults` - initializes `SAMI_xxx` variables (default
         values),
       - `sami-entrypoint` - provides an entry point for docker.

 #### In `/home/sami`

   - `sami.conf.php` - default configuration file for sami.

 ### Build arguments & environment variables